panoptic-labs/docs/docs/developers/V1.1/contract.CollateralTracker.md

 ### deposit

-Deposit underlying tokens (assets) to the Panoptic pool from the LP and mint corresponding amount of shares.
+Deposit underlying assets (assets) to the Panoptic pool from the LP and mint corresponding amount of shares.

 *If depositing native currency (`asset() == address(0)`), non-EOA callers *must* accept empty calls with value up to the amount attached.*